The benefits of web-based applications

 Easier installation and maintenance

-Installation and maintenance becomes less complicated.
-Once a new version or upgrade is installed on the host server, all users can access it straight away.
-There is no need to upgrade each client PC.
 Rolling out new software can be accomplished more easily, requiring only that users have up-to-date browsers and plugins.
-And as the upgrades are only performed by an experienced professional to a single server, the results are more predictable and reliable.
+As the upgrades are only performed by an experienced professional to a single server the results are also more predictable and reliable.

 Adaptable to increased workload

 Web-based applications are typically deployed on dedicated servers, which are monitored and maintained by experienced server administrators.
-This is far more effective than monitoring hundreds or even thousands of client computers, as is the case with new desktop applications.
+This is far more effective than monitoring hundreds or even thousands of client computers as is the case with desktop applications.

 Flexible core technologies